L00156770/generaltesting/branching_strategy.md

 ## Development Process for New Feature

-1. Pull from master into defined branch pattern:
+1. Pull from master into defined branch pattern like so:
    ```
    $ git clone https://github.com/rlennon/GweedoreDP.git
    $ cd GweedoreDP